Rescue-Me-Project/RescueStation-DemoMobileClient/documentation/Acking and Nacking, a brief introduction.md

 # Acking and Nacking, a brief introduction (the Google FCM Way)

-FireBase Cloud Messaging (FCM) is Google's cross-platform platform for sending messages (sometimes shown as *notifications*) to mobile applications.
+Firebase Cloud Messaging (FCM) is Google's cross-platform platform for sending messages (sometimes shown as *notifications*) to mobile applications.

 There are two sides to this: